JimVulkan/mali-panvk/README.md

   emulated with compute jobs.
 Indirect, indexed, instanced and multi-draw calls work with all of them.
 - Presentation through Android's gralloc (Arm's handle layout, including MediaTek's).
-- Minecraft Java 26.2 through its Vulkan renderer (MojoLauncher), which the stock Mali driver cannot run because it only exposes Vulkan 1.1.

 Not done yet: BCn texture formats.